-Today’s post is by regular contributor Peter Selgin, the award-winning author of Your First Page, now available as an ebook.
+Today’s post is by regular contributor Peter Selgin, the award-winning author of Your First Page.
 He offers first-page critiques to show just how much useful critical commentary and helpful feedback can be extracted from a single page—the first page—of a work-in-progress.
 Learn more about getting a first-page critique.

 It was a lonely sound.
 A sad lament in the early morning.
 It was the quivering, somber sound of a wind organ.
 At least that’s what it sounded like to me.
 A man with a blue voice was singing and the quiet drumming followed.
 Plodding lethargically, and vacant… and a slow jangly guitar.
 The day was cloudy and grey, and there I was, in a bright sliver of sun, peeking through the clouds.
 I had no idea where I was, but I wasn’t scared.
 All around me were odd flowers.
 Startling rich nonagons, bright with color.
 Searing red, blazing yellow and lavish blue.
 I wanted to ask, “Why so sad?” but I couldn’t.
 I opened my mouth to speak and nothing came out.
 The man with the blue voice sang these words, “nothing is real.”
 How can that be?
 Nearby, a herd of horses escaped from a carousel, and headed towards a convertible train.
 I hopped on, and the sadness went away.
 The music of a backwards calliope accompanied the ride while hurtling through rolling hills, on loops and curls, like a roller coaster.
 The train blew its whistle to alert the horses.
 But the whistle was more like a siren not intended to warn, but to delight.
 The wind was blowing through my hair and I was smiling so big, my face hurt.
 It wasn’t a dream.
 I had been invited to this place through a song playing on the radio.
 I was really there, I went to Strawberry Fields.